Country of origin: cambodia

 [i] How old are they?

-[r] My eldest daughter is 33 years old.
-The second one is 32 years old.
-The third… is 30 years old.
-31. Now she is 31 years old.
-Now, the eldest… this year she will be 34 years old.
-The second, the boy will be 33 years old.
-The third one is 31 years old.
+[r] My eldest daughter is 33.
+The second is 32.
+The third… is 30.
+31. Now she is 31.
+Now, the eldest… this year she will be 34.
+The second, the boy will be 33.
+The third is 31.
 They all have children.
 I have four grandchildren.
-My eldest daughter has a son and a daughter.
-My son has a son.
-The last one has a daughter.
-That’s all.
+My eldest daughter has a boy and a girl.
+My son has a boy.
+The youngest has a girl.
 That’s all.
 Now I live alone.

 [i] Where do they live?

 [r] One in Lognes, one in Vitry, one in Dijon.
-I don’t know their addresses, so don’t ask me.
+I don’t know their addresses, there’s no point in asking me.

 [i] What do they do for work?

-[r] A computer worker.
+[r] One works in IT.
 Computers.
 The second one has just been unemployed.
 The boy is unemployed.
-The little girl works in a bank.
-I don’t know what they’re doing exactly, don’t ask me.
-I really don’t know.
+The girl works in a bank.
+I don’t know exactly what they do, don’t ask me.
+I really don’t know anything.

 [r] When I tell them, they don’t have time to listen.